Linuxfabrik/kickstart/CONTRIBUTING.md

 ### Versioning the Kickstart File

-`lf-rhel.cfg` carries a running build stamp in the shell variable `LF_KICKSTART_VERSION` at the top of the `%pre` section.
-The value is logged at install time (to `/tmp/kickstart.install.pre.log`, the Anaconda logs, and the `%post` `ks-script-*.log`) and embedded as a comment in the `dynamic.ks` archived under `/root/dynamic.ks` on the installed system, so the origin of any installed host can be traced back to a specific build.
+All three installer config files (`lf-rhel.cfg`, `lf-debian.cfg`, `lf-ubuntu.cfg`) carry a shared running build stamp under the name `LF_KICKSTART_VERSION`.
+The same stamp value applies to all three files at any given time — it is a repo-wide build marker, not a per-file version.

 The format is `YYYYMMDDNN`, where `YYYYMMDD` is the build date and `NN` is a two-digit daily sequence number starting at `01`.
 Example: `2026041501` for the first build on 2026-04-15, `2026041502` for the second on the same day.

+On every supported target, the stamp lands in two places: the installer-time logs and the file `/root/lf-install-version` on the installed system.
+The installer-time logs differ by target:

+- `lf-rhel.cfg`: exported as a shell variable in `%pre`, echoed into `/tmp/kickstart.install.pre.log`, re-echoed by the generated `%post` (so it shows up in `/var/log/anaconda/ks-script-*.log`), and embedded as a comment in `/root/dynamic.ks`.
+- `lf-debian.cfg`: logged via `logger(1)` in `d-i preseed/early_command`, which lands in `/var/log/syslog` during install and later in `/var/log/installer/syslog`.
+- `lf-ubuntu.cfg`: logged via `logger(1)` in `early-commands`, which lands in the live installer journal and later in `/var/log/installer/installer-journal.txt`.

+The stamp appears as a literal in multiple places within each of the three files (header comment, early/late commands, and for `lf-rhel.cfg` the `%pre` shell variable).
+All occurrences must be kept in lockstep when bumping — `grep -n LF_KICKSTART_VERSION lf-*.cfg` is a quick way to find them.

 Rules:

-- Bump `LF_KICKSTART_VERSION` in every commit that changes the effective content of `lf-rhel.cfg` (kickstart logic, embedded shell/Python, comments that end up in the generated output).
+- Bump `LF_KICKSTART_VERSION` in every commit that changes the effective content of `lf-rhel.cfg`, `lf-debian.cfg` or `lf-ubuntu.cfg` (kickstart/preseed/autoinstall logic, embedded shell/Python, comments that end up in the generated output).
-- Pure documentation commits (`README.md`, `CONTRIBUTING.md`, `CHANGELOG.md`) and commits that only touch `lf-debian.cfg` or `lf-ubuntu.cfg` do not bump the RHEL kickstart version.
+- Pure documentation commits (`README.md`, `CONTRIBUTING.md`, `CHANGELOG.md`) do not bump the version.
-- If multiple commits on the same day change `lf-rhel.cfg`, increment `NN` accordingly.
+- If multiple content-changing commits happen on the same day, increment `NN` accordingly.
 - Releases (as described in the `Changelog` section) also imply a version bump, because they are also content changes.